Dobbelina2/copy_file_to_another_repo_action/README.md

 * destination_branch_create: [optional] A branch to be created with this commit, defaults to commiting in `destination_branch`
 * commit_message: [optional] A custom commit message for the commit.
 Defaults to `Update from https://github.com/${GITHUB_REPOSITORY}/commit/${GITHUB_SHA}` use `${{ github.event.head_commit.message }}` to preserve the original commit message.
-* rsync_option: [optional] Full access to rsync's switches, if not used it defaults to '-avrh'
+* rsync_option: [optional] Full access to rsync's switches, if not used it defaults to "-avrh"
 * retry_attempts: [optional] Retry attempts if pushing commit failed, if not used it defaults to 10
 * git_server: [optional] Git server host, default github.com